Clayton Residential Home Ratings & Violations

 Intermediate care facilities provide cares and services to individuals suffering from a developmental disability and/or the elderly and those suffering from non-acute illness.
 These centers tend to provide less intensive services and care when compared to hospitals and skilled nursing homes.
 Unfortunately, not all intermediate care homes provide the highest level of quality medical care and hygiene assistance.
-Rosenfeld Injury Lawyers have represented residents who were neglected, mistreated or abused at Illinois intermediate care centers like Clayton Residential Home.
+Rosenfeld Injury Lawyers LLC have represented residents who were neglected, mistreated or abused at Illinois intermediate care centers like Clayton Residential Home.

 Clayton Residential Home